mvolkmann/blog/src/smalltalk.md

   This enables maintaining the view in the current System Browser and navigating somewhere relative to that location in a new System Browser.

   The "senders" button ...
+TODO

   The "implementors" button ...
+TODO

   The "versions" button opens a "Recent versions" window (a.k.a Versions Browser) that displays a list of time stamps for recent versions of the method.